 Because eBonding can usually be setup within ServiceNow’s own eBonding/integration tooling and doesn’t require much manual coding, it’s quite an attractive solution for the MSP.
 And for the end customer, it cuts out any debate or negotiation around changing or sharing service desk software, which is a big issue for many early stage MSP/customer relationships!

-But eBonding is not scalable and it is not mature enough for most of the integration needs you’re going to be coming up against in the future.
+But eBonding is not scalable and it is not mature enough for most of the service provider and vendor integration needs you’re going to be coming up against in the future.

 Photographer: Tanner Larson